entando/entando-pipelines/README.md

  - Mainline version management
  - Optional support for the BOM (bill of materials) pattern
- - Support for 3 repositories level: Snapshot, Release and GA
+ - Support for 3 publication levels: Snapshot, Release and GA
  - In-pr preview artifacts
  - Docker images creation and publication
  - Pull Requests formats validity controls (title, version etc..)
- - Support for skip-labels
+ - FeatureFlags and skip-labels to control pipeline features

 # How to use it